-Another song from Taylor’s debut album ‘Fearless’, and was once again written with fellow songwriter Liz Rose.
+Another song from Taylor’s debut album Fearless, and once again written with fellow songwriter Liz Rose.
 It’s a quintessential catchy and radio-friendly song that harkens back to her older style of blending country and pop.
-You will also know this as the infamous song in which Kanye West hilariously interrupted Taylor Swift’s MTV Video Music Awards acceptance speech to complain that Beyonce did not win.
+You may also recognize this as the infamous song for which Kanye West hilariously interrupted Taylor Swift’s MTV Video Music Awards acceptance speech to complain that Beyoncé didn’t win.

 Click Here for tab for Wildest Dreams

-For something a (little) bit more recent, Wildest Dreams from her fifth studio album titled ‘1989’ is a great power ballad song.
-Which, although primarily driven by electronics, can easily be translated to the guitar and played as a solo acoustic piece.
+For something a (little) bit more recent, Wildest Dreams is from her fifth studio album titled 1989 is a great power ballad.
+Although primarily driven by electronics, this can easily be translated to the guitar and played as a solo acoustic piece.
 The song itself achieved reasonable critical acclaim with two million copies sold in the US.

-The nice thing about this is if you are looking for something a bit more technically interesting there is an arrangement that also includes the vocal melodies as part of the guitar transcription.
+If you are looking for something a bit more technically interesting, there is an arrangement that also includes the vocal melodies as part of the guitar transcription.
 Perfect if you’re not interested in singing along!
 But the video lesson also includes regular chords if you want a more traditional version of the song to learn on the guitar.

 Click Here for tab for Our Song

-The song is primarily played using the chords D, Em, G, and A, as always do pay attention to the strumming pattern where you’ll be using your thumb to pick single notes acting as the bass before hitting the rest of the chord.
-There is also a banjo lead over the top which you can choose to join in on if you wish.
+The song is primarily played using the chords D, Em, G, and A. As always, pay attention to the strumming pattern where you’ll be using your thumb to pick single notes acting as the bass before hitting the rest of the chord.
+There is also a banjo lead over the top, which you can choose to join in on if you wish.
 Otherwise, the chords are plenty interesting by themselves.